-Together for Children produced new guidance for school in Sunderland to follow in Autumn 2019 regarding SEND - this document is called 'The Ranges'.
-This is a whole School Approach for students with SEND based on national best practice in determining needs of pupils.
-Using the document throughout school in Sunderland will give a consistent approach to assessing the children who have SEND needs within the local authority.
+To help the assess, plan, do and review cycle Together for Children produced new guidance for schools in Sunderland to follow regarding SEND - this document is called 'The Ranges'.
+This is a whole school approach for children with SEND based on national best practice in determining needs of pupils.
+Using the document in every school in Sunderland will give a consistent approach to assessing the children who have SEND needs within the local authority.
 The document provides guidance on Quality First Teaching (QFT) and the specific characteristics for effective provision for children and young people with SEND.
 This document states the most appropriate provision, interventions and resources that should be attempted at the first instance for support.
-In order to find the advice for effective provision teachers must 'range' the child using the range descriptors based on national best practice describing the needs of the child with SEND in order identify the correct support.
+In order to find the advice for effective provision teachers must 'range' the child using the range descriptors based on national best practice describing the needs of the child with SEND in order to identify the correct support.
+Once your child is given a range, this will guide staff as to whether key information or a support plan is required.